 - Existing providers of discretionary investment management services have until December 2015 to be licensed (but must have put in a licensing application or have updated their adviser business statement by 1 June 2015).

 - There is transitional relief for licensed derivatives issuers of between 6 and 12 months from new disclosure, financial adviser, and client funds handling requirements (with some additional short-term relief while licence applications received before December 2014 are being processed).

 - A prescribed period has been provided to allow old “wholesale offers” exemptions to be relied on for a further six months.

 - Unlicensed financial product markets need not be licensed until 1 December 2015.

 Further information about FMC Act implementation and transition is provided by the Financial Markets Authority:

 Progress to date

-Financial Markets Conduct Regulations made – November 2014
+Financial Markets Conduct Regulations in force – December 2014

-The FMC Regulations were made on 3 November 2014 and will come into force on 1 December 2014.
-The final regulations correct errors and inconsistencies in the unofficial draft of the FMC Regulations released on 26 September 2014 as well as addressing some further policy thinking on other matters.
+The FMC Regulations were made on 3 November 2014 and came into force on 1 December 2014.
+The final regulations correct errors and inconsistencies in the unofficial draft of the FMC Regulations released on 26 September 2014, as well as addressing some further policy thinking on other matters.